Biot-Savart/Star-Wars-React/README.md

 Simple web application using React to display some of the data from the SWAPI (The Star Wars) API (https://swapi.co/).

+The web application can be viewd at: https://biot-savart.github.io/Star-Wars-React/

 ## Available Scripts

 In the project directory, you can run: